Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 Regarding DynHP, we see that, with proper values of $\alpha_{bs}$, it uses less memory than SP since higher values of $\alpha_{bs}$ limit the increment of the mini-batches.
 Moreover, we can appreciate how the dynamic sizing of the mini-batches combines with the HP procedure.
 Specifically, it is possible to distinguish when one of the two mechanisms dominates over the other one.
-In the first trait of each curve, the dynamic sizing of the mini-batches is predominant over the hard pruning because of the total memory occupation increases.
+In each curve's first trait, the mini-batches dynamic sizing is predominant over the hard pruning because the total memory occupation increases.
 Afterwards, we see that the HP mechanism causes a sheer drop of the total memory occupation, e.g., for MNIST around epoch 50 for DynHP with $\alpha_{bs}=0.972$ and for Fashion-MNIST at epoch 100 for $\alpha_{bs}=0.988$, followed by a modest but still constant pruning.
-Note that, the moment of the training at which this happens varies depending on the specific settings.
+Note that the moment of the training at which this happens varies depending on the specific settings.
+For what regards ResNet on CIFAR-10 (Figure \ref{fig:cifar10_totmem}), we observe a slightly different behaviour.
+We see that the parameter $\alpha_{bs}$ affects the growth rate of the total memory.
+For low $\alpha_{bs}$ values, we have a sheer increment of the total memory in the first $50$ training epochs, while for higher values, the growing effect is slower.
+Differently from MNIST and Fashion-MNIST, here, the size of mini-batches dominates the total memory occupation.
+Nonetheless, the growing effect on the total memory induced by the mini-batch shows that the pruning introduced by DynHP can save significant memory along with the training.